 Porsche isn’t saying how much the car costs, but prices of the 1948 examples due to be sold are likely to vary significantly.
 Buyers can pick from various ‘Heritage Design Packages’ via Porsche Exclusive, giving extensive personalisation options.

-The car will go into production during the first half of 2019 and is on display now at the Paris Motor Show.
+The car will go into production during the first half of 2019.